-To establish the AOS connection, the following procedure identifies whether the remote IBM support representative or the local IBM authorized servicer in the customer data center should perform a step at the beginning of each step:
+To establish the AOS connection, perform the following steps:

+Note: Each step at the beginning identifies whether the remote IBM support representative or the customer in the customer data center performs the step.
-Remote IBM support representative: Start the connection process from your remote location:

-- a.
-Establish telephone or Sametime communications to the IBM authorized servicer at the customer site to find out the Problem Maintenance Request (PMR) number if you do not know it already, and the customer name and geography. - b.
-Open the AOS Console and click the connect icon (the plug icon). - c.
+- Remote IBM support representative: Start the connection process from your remote location. - a.
+Establish telephone or Sametime® communications to the IBM authorized servicer at the customer site to find out the problem maintenance request (PMR) number if you do not know it already, and the customer name and geography. - b.
+Open the AOS console and click the connect icon (the plug icon). - c.
 Enter your AOS user ID and password. - d.
-Select the HTTP link type of connection. - e.
+Select the HTTP link type of connection.

+- e.
 Enter the customer name, the case number (use the PMR number), and the geography. - f.
-Talk to the IBM authorized servicer at the customer site to make sure he is ready to establish the link before you submit the form. - g.
+Talk to the IBM authorized servicer at the customer site to make sure that the servicer is ready to establish the link before you submit the form. - g.
 Submit the form to the AOS server. - 2.
-Remote IBM support representative: Wait for the AOS Console to display the connection code when the AOS server returns the code. - 3.
+Remote IBM support representative: Wait for the AOS console to display the connection code when the AOS server returns the code. - 3.
 Remote IBM support representative: Communicate the connection code to the IBM authorized servicer at the customer site.

-Note: The connection code has a default time out of five minutes.
-You can extend it for five minutes (twice) if the IBM authorized servicer at the customer site takes longer than five minutes to link to the AOS server.
-Once the link is established, the link stays active until either you or the authorized servicer breaks the connection.
+Note: The connection code has a default timeout of 5 minutes.
+If the IBM authorized servicer at the customer site takes longer than 5 minutes to link to the AOS server, you can extend it for 5 minutes (twice).
+After the link is established, the link stays active until either you or the authorized servicer breaks the connection.

-- 4. Local IBM authorized servicer: From the file module, launch the cnrslaunchaos script. - 5.
-Local IBM authorized servicer: Enter the connection code that the IBM support representative gave you.
+- 4. Customer: From the file module, log in as root and run cnrslaunchaos. - 5.
+Customer: Enter the connection code that the IBM support representative gave you.